+Assessment findings

-Assessment findings Safety of Cry genes
+Safety of Cry genes

-MON87427 x MON89034 x 1507 x MON88017 x 59122 maize combines different classes of Bt proteins named Cry toxins, namely Cry1A.105, Cry2Ab2, Cry1F, Cry3Bb1, Cry34Ab1 and Cry35Ab1.
-These toxins are claimed to be safe, however the potential of non-target effects of Bt toxins, including alternative modes of action for Cry toxins have been addressed previously (Bøhn, et al 2008, Gilliand et al 2002, Crickmore 2005, Hilbeck and Schmidt 2006).
+Maize 4114 combines different classes of Bt proteins named Cry toxins, namely Cry1F, Cry34Ab1 and Cry35Ab1.
+These toxins are claimed to be safe, however the potential of non-target effects of Bt toxins, including alternative modes of action for Cry toxins have been addressed previously (Bøhn et al 2008, Gilliand et al 2002, Crickmore 2005, Hilbeck and Schmidt 2006)).

 Negative effects of Bt-transgenic plants on non-target organisms are documented.
 A metaanalysis of published studies on non-target effects of Bt-proteins in natural enemies, (Lövei and Arpaia 2005) documented that 30% of studies on predators and 57% of studies on parasitoids display negative effects to Cry1Ab transgenic insecticidal proteins.
-Further, Cry toxins and proteinase inhibitors have often non-neutral effects on natural enemies, and more often negative than positive effects (Lövei et al 2009).
+Further, Cry toxins and proteinase inhibitors have often non-neutral effects on natural enemies, and more often negative than positive effects.
 A review by Hilbeck and Schmidt (2006) on Bt-plants, found 50% of the studies documenting negative effects on tested invertebrates.

-A review by van Frankenhuyzen (2013) indicated that several Cry proteins exhibit activity outside of their target orders.
-This study also found that many Cry proteins only had been tested with a very limited number of organisms: thus, activity outside of the target organisms of many Cry proteins may lack documentation simply because testing has not included sensitive organisms (van Frankenhuyzen, 2013).
-As not every species can be tested for sensitivity to Bt toxins, it cannot be excluded that sensitive species have been overlooked until now.
-The issue is complicated further by the number of variables which can affect toxicity testing, e.g. toxin preparation and purification, life stage of the test organism, differences in toxin expression hosts, as well as solubilization (or lack thereof) of the toxin, among other factors (van Frankenhuyzen 2009).
+Additionally, a recent review by van Frankenhuyzen (2013) indicated that several Cry proteins exhibit activity outside of their target orders.
+This study also found that many Cry proteins only had been tested with a very limited number of organisms: thus, activity outside of the target organisms of many Cry proteins may be undocumented simply because testing has not included sensitive organisms (van Frankenhuyzen, 2013).
+As not every potentially sensitive species can be tested for sensitivity to Bt toxins, it cannot be excluded that sensitive species have been overlooked in testing until now.
+The issue is complicated further by the number of variables which can affect toxicity testing, which may include toxin preparation and purification, life stage of the specimens, differences in toxin expression hosts, as well as solubilization (or lack thereof) of the toxin, among other factors (van Frankenhuyzen 2009).